ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/guards.md

 ▸ **symbol**(`value`): value is symbol

-Checks that value is a symbol.
+Checks if value is a symbol.

 #### Parameters